DraperRiley/mlproj-RL/README.md

 # Reinforcement Learning

-The following details the process of training a model to tackle the mountain car problem as described in Sutton & Barto's book *Reinforcement Learning*.
+The following details the process of training a model to tackle the mountain car problem as described in Sutton & Barto's book *Reinforcement Learning* [[1]](#1).

 <br></br>

 # The Mountain Car Problem

 The problem begins with a car positioned deep within a valley.
 The goal is to reach the top of the hill to the right, however, the car's engine is not powerful enough to drive up the hill.
-Therefore, the car must use the hill to its left in order to gain enough momentum to reach the rightmost hill.
+Therefore, the car must use the hill to its left in order to gain enough momentum to reach the rightmost hill [[1]](#1).

 <br></br>